 - object to us using your personal data for particular purposes;

-- rights with respect to automated decision making and profiling (we will inform you where such decisions and profiling occur); and
+- be informed about when we are using your personal data in automated decision making and profiling and object to this.
+We will inform you where such decisions and profiling occur; and

-- you may withdraw your consent to our use of your information where the information was previously provided with your consent, please advise us if you wish to withdraw any consent previously given by writing to [firstname.lastname@example.org].
+- withdraw your consent to our use of your information where the information was previously provided with your consent, please advise us if you wish to withdraw any consent previously given by writing to : email@example.com

 If you have any cause for complaint about our use of your personal data, please contact us using the details provided in section 2 above and we will do our best to solve the problem for you.
 If we are unable to help you also have the right to lodge a complaint with the ICO; please go to www.ico.org.uk.